heejongahn/madcamp_KAIST/project1/README.md

 # Project 1

-Team Members: Heejong Ahn, Jonghun Kim
+Team Members: Heejong Ahn, Junhong Kim

 The simple application for this project is consist of three tabs.